silksil/NOTES-CHEATSHEET/client/authorization.md

-In order to determine whether someone is being logged-in or has the authentication,  we create an AuthReducer that can return three things:
+In order to determine whether someone has authorization to a certain page,  we create an AuthReducer that can return three things:

 | Situation   | AuthReducer | Returns  |
 |-------------|-------------|----------|